 32 million people don't have access to adequate sanitation in Uganda.

-Over 8,000 children die every year from diarrhoea caused by unsafe water and poor sanitation in Uganda.
+Over 4,500 children under five die a year due to diarrhoeal diseases caused by poor water and sanitation in Uganda.

 Uganda has been independent since 1962 but the government structure is still changing and many people have no access to basic water and sanitation facilities.
 Around a quarter cannot access clean water.